-Because CIDP is rare, it’s often difficult to correctly diagnose the disease, at least
+Because CIDP is rare, it’s often hard to correctly diagnose the disease, at least

 of the similarity between the diseases.
-If symptoms last longer than 8 weeks, your
+If symptoms last longer than 8 weeks, a provider

-After taking your medical history and doing a physical exam, your healthcare provider
+After taking a medical history and doing a physical exam, a healthcare provider may

-- A nerve conduction study to look for myelin damage in peripheral nerves.
-This test
+A nerve conduction study (electromyogram) to look for myelin damage in peripheral

 How is CIDP treated?

 Treatment for CIDP is often effective.
-Some studies show that up to 80% of people
+Some studies show that up to 4 in 5 people

 respond well to therapy.
-Because it is an autoimmune disorder, doctors use medicines
+Because it's an autoimmune disorder, healthcare providers

-that suppress your immune response to treat CIDP.
-Your medical team tailors your treatment
+use medicines that suppress the immune response to treat CIDP.
+Medical teams tailor

-to you and closely monitors your progress.
-Treatments for CIDP include immunosuppressive
+your treatment to each person and closely monitor their progress.
+Treatments for CIDP

 Living with CIDP

-The course of CIDP can vary greatly between different people, as can the response
+The course of CIDP can vary greatly among people, as can the response to treatment.

-Getting treatment as early as possible is very important because it gives you the
+Getting treatment as early as possible is very important because it gives them the

 best chance of limiting symptoms and keeping this condition under control.
-If you
+If they

-do not seek treatment for CIDP, your symptoms will likely get worse over the course
+don't seek treatment for CIDP, symptoms will likely get worse over the course of several

-of several years.
-These can range from sensory symptoms, such as tingling and numbness,
+years.
+These can range from sensory symptoms, such as tingling and numbness, to weakness

-to weakness and loss of balance.
-Without treatment, 1 in 3 people with CIDP will need
+and loss of balance.
+Without treatment, 1 in 3 people with CIDP will need a wheelchair.

 In people with permanent physical impairments, physical therapy can be very important.

-In this treatment, specialists will work with you to maintain or increase your strength
+In this treatment, specialists work with them to maintain or increase strength and

-and improve your coordination.
-Another type of therapy is occupational therapy, which
+improve coordination.
+Another type of therapy is occupational therapy.
+It helps people

-helps you learn new ways of doing everyday tasks in spite of your new physical limitations.
+learn new ways of doing everyday tasks in spite of new physical limitations.

-to you, your healthcare provider may recommend that you see a mental health professional.
+a healthcare provider may recommend seeing a mental health provider.
+Antidepressants

-Antidepressants and psychotherapy can help treat depression.
-So can support groups
+and psychotherapy can help treat depression.
+So can support groups for people managing

 When should I call my healthcare provider?